PedroSapichu/Yanni_etal_CB2019/README.md

 ## Getting Started

 The [Python script](https://github.com/PedroSapichu/Yanni_etal_CB2019/blob/master/ScriptAssortment.py) provided here works with binary images.
 For this reason, it is useful for 2-strain competitions only.
-You can run, for instance, one of our example images.
-Note that for each image there will be 2 assortment calculations given, one for the black pixels and one for the white.
+You can run, for instance, one of our [example images](https://github.com/PedroSapichu/Yanni_etal_CB2019/blob/master/AssortedFigure.png).
+After running the script on each image there will be 2 assortment calculations given, one for the black pixels and one for the white.
+Just keep in mind which strain represents each of these colors.

 ### Prerequisites